Cannabis at Festivals and EventsApril 20, 2022

 British Columbia offers a great example.
 Although the province generally allows public consumption of cannabis wherever smoking is permitted, dedicated cannabis consumption spaces are not allowed.
 Recognizing the importance of cannabis as an agricultural crop and economic driver in more rural parts of the province, British Columbia is now considering allowing cannabis consumption spaces like outdoor cafes or lounges at festivals.
 The province is currently gathering feedback to assess the level of public support for these “non-medical consumption spaces”.

 We’ve also witnessed a major marijuana milestone in Alberta.
 The province now allows private licenced pot retailers to sell products online and deliver purchases.

 This legislative change represents a big opportunity for the Alberta festival industry.
 Cannabis beverages, edibles, and other non-combustible pot products can now be couriered directly to live event attendees.
 Festivals and events must offer designated consumption areas where the products would be delivered and consumed with food or beverages.
 These spaces cannot allow alcohol, and the policy is also still subject to municipal bylaws.

 Cannabis at Festivals: Tips for Success

-Here are three key tips for success we’ve gleaned from the above examples, as well as events we’ve worked with this past summer:
+Here are four key tips for success we’ve gleaned from the above examples, as well as events we’ve worked with:

-We learned a lot this past summer, and it was largely thanks to trial and error.
+We’ve learned a lot over the past few years, and it was largely thanks to trial and error.
 There are still a lot of grey areas when it comes to cannabis in Canada, particularly where outdoor events are concerned.
 Your regional festivals and events association may be a great resource as you navigate local bylaws and best practices.

 We’re here to answer any questions you may have.